The Ritz Hotel, London

 The interior was designed mainly by London and Paris based designers in the Louis XVI style.
 Marcus Binney describes the great suite of ground-floor rooms as "one of the all-time masterpieces of hotel architecture" and compares it to a royal palace with its "grand vistas, lofty proportions and sparkling chandeliers".

 The Ritz's most widely known facility is The Palm Court, which hosts the famous "Tea at the Ritz".
-It is an opulently decorated cream-coloured Louis XVI setting, with panelled mirrors in gilt bronze frames.
-The hotel has six private dining rooms, the Marie Antoinette Suite, with its boiserie, and the rooms within the Grade II* listed William Kent House, which is temporarily closed from January 2023.
+It is an opulently decorated cream-coloured Louis XVI setting, with panelled mirrors in gilt-bronze frames.
+The hotel has six private dining rooms – the Marie Antoinette Suite, with its boiserie, and the rooms within the Grade II* listed William Kent House.
 The Rivoli Bar, built in the Art Deco style, was designed in 2001 by interior designer Tessa Kennedy to resemble the bar on the Orient Express.